 Automotive SEO services: does it really matter?

-In 2018, the average automotive website received 50% of total traffic from organic (source: Hedges & Company and Google Analytics).
+In 2019, the average automotive website receives 50% of total traffic from the organic channel (source: Hedges & Company and Google Analytics).
 This is followed by paid search, then the rest of the channels combined (direct, social, referral, etc.).

 #SEO for #automotive: In 2019 the average automotive website receives 50% of total traffic from organic.
-Click To TweetAutomotive SEO services require a long-term strategy.
-You’re building a solid foundation for the future.
+Click To TweetAutomotive SEO services require a long-term effort.
 With a strong SEO (search engine optimization) strategy in place, you’ll see long-term gains in site traffic and revenue.
+You’re building a strong foundation for the future.

-We like to tell clients that with SEO, results tend to show up in two to three months.
-The results should continue to build over time.
-Faster results are possible, but any reputable SEO agency agrees, that can’t be guaranteed.
+We tell clients that with auto SEO, results tend to show up in two to three months.
+The results continue to build over time.
+Faster results are possible, but any reputable SEO agency agrees, faster results can’t be guaranteed.
 On the other hand, if you do need results fast, automotive paid search (PPC) is more likely a better strategy for you.
 With paid search you can see results within a week or two.

 Start with an audit before using any automotive SEO services

 Here are some really simple things to check on first in an audit, before starting automotive SEO services.
 Your automotive SEO company should know this checklist:

-- Does your website have an account set up in Google Search Console?
+- Does your automotive website have an account set up in the new version of Google Search Console?